Digital Redesign of Luxury Credit Card

 Scaling Agency-side Analysis Processes

-• Developed methods to move messy, real-world data into collaborative online workspaces quickly and effectively.
+• move messy, real-world data into collaborative online workspaces quickly and effectively.

-• Ensured outputs were client-ready with minimal turnaround time.
+• ensure outputs were client-ready with minimal turnaround time.

-• Improved inter-rater reliability and traceability from research objectives → findings → insights → recommendations.
+• improve inter-rater reliability and traceability from research objectives → findings → insights → recommendations.

-• Personally took a lead role in designing and refining our note-taking and analysis process, which became a model for future projects.
+I personally took a lead role in designing and refining our note-taking and analysis process.

 IMPACT